 role with the Roma refugees and other refugees from Kosovo?

-[Ramadanovic] As the vice president of this association, I received all the
+[Ramadanovic] As a vice president of this association, I received all the

 refugees from Kosovo.
 About 5,000 Roma refugees from Kosovo came here, and